SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 %    load.
 %```

-%(Do not worry if you have a couple of messages asking to "load" or "merge" a Spec2 package, this is because the baseline has Spec2 in its dependencies and it will "touch" the packages while loading the Gtk backend).
+%(Do not worry if you have a couple of messages asking to "load" or "merge" a Spec package, this is because the baseline has Spec in its dependencies and it will "touch" the packages while loading the Gtk backend).

 %Now, you can execute